CHUYRO/Meteo-PiPicoW-SDK/README.md

 1.-Wakes up and connects to saved WiFi, after WiFi link is up it takes measurements and sends it to DB(6-9 seconds of activity, depends on signal strengh).

 2.-Then checks if everything ok.
-If ok turns off WiFi chip and deep sleeps keeping only RTC online to wake up when we want(by default 180 seconds of deep sleep).
+If ok turns off WiFi chip and deep sleeps keeping only RTC online to wake up when set(by default every 180 seconds).

 3.-Back to 1.